dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 66: March 6, 2017

+**Today's Progress**: Revistied Grider's advanced react course to get the scoop on using passport.js w/ jwt.

+**Thoughts**: 1:43 @wakatime ... just experimenting w/ authentication.
+The graphQL course was half baked w/ the passport authentication.
+The adv React Redux course is the answer.
+Review.

 ###Day 65: March 5, 2017

 **Today's Progress**: Decent progress w/ the app error today.